Grants and loans

 - where there has been a change of circumstances that will increase the amount of your benefit

-To apply for a short-term advance, call the phone number for the benefit you are claiming:
+To request a short-term advance, call the phone number for the benefit you're claiming:

 - for Income Support, Employment and Support Allowance or Jobseeker’s Allowance call 0800 169 0310 (textphone 0800 169 0314)